arjenpdevries/ASUS_KPN_IPTV/README.md

   - Special applications:
     - Use DHCP routes : RFC3442
     - Enable multicast routing : Enable
-    - Default IGMP version : IGMP v3
+    - Default IGMP version : IGMP v2
     - Enable Fast Leave : Enable
     - Enable efficient multicast forwarding (IGMP Snooping) : Enable
     - UDP Proxy (Udpxy) : 0
 * Reboot the router

 After these steps, you should be able to access the internet via the router.

+_Set the Default IGMP version to v2 unless you know that your switches etc. can handle version v3._

 ### Step 2: configure for routed IPTV